 There is a Starbucks, Subway, Mexican food or maybe you can drink tequila, beer or cocktail at the end of the tour.

-Of course, if you want a better option you can go to the town to enjoy an exquisite meal in the charming village of Tulum.
+Of course, if you want a better option you can go to the town to enjoy an exquisite meal in the charming Tulum Town.

 Tours from Tulum and the best activities

-If you are staying in Tulum or the area near the Riviera Maya, there are hundreds of activities you can do, everything depends on your preferences.
+If you are staying in the town or the area near the Riviera Maya, there are hundreds of activities you can do, everything depends on your preferences.